AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_capacity_settings"
 >title="Capacity settings"
->abstract="Select a capacity rule defined in the Adobe Campaign v8 Console.
-This rule is associated to the email channel."
+>abstract="Before delivering messages, use capacity rules to make sure your organization can process the delivery, the inbound messages which the delivery may generate, and the number of calls to be made to contact subscribers for example.
+Capacity rules are defined in the Adobe Campaign v8 Console.
+In this screen, select a rule associated to the email channel."

 In this section, you can select a capacity rule defined in the Adobe Campaign v8 Console.
 This rule is associated to the email channel.